 If we love a person, we like to hear about them.
 I remember as a boy, being taken to my grandmother's church, which was a Pentecostal church, and hearing and actually singing a song called, "Tell me the old, old story."
 And, I liked the song because of the melody, and it has stuck with me, and so have some of the words.
 But the words now are far more important to me than the melody ever was, because I understand a great deal more about the thought that the author was trying to convey or to express in the poem that he wrote that somebody put to music.

 I recently heard of someone who is repelled, revolted, upset, and angry because they did not want to listen to some tapes of Mr. Herbert Armstrong's sermons or broadcasts.
-Now what saddened me was that they did not have the spiritual capacity to look beyond their personal antipathy to Mr. Armstrong, or to the truths that were being conveyed to them from God's Word.
-But instead they were looking at the messenger, and you might say, slaying or killing him and forgetting all about the message.
+What saddened me was that they did not have the spiritual capacity to look beyond their personal antipathy toward Mr. Armstrong, or to the truths that were being conveyed to them from God's Word.
+But instead, they were looking at the messenger, and you might say, slaying or killing him and forgetting all about the message.

 The true Christian delights to hear about Christ and enjoys most that fellowship where He is being talked about.

 Now you can see this principle at work in the public, in our culture, with the groupies who form fan clubs so that they can get together and talk about their athletic hero, or their entertainment star.
 They want to hear the latest that so and so did; who they are married to now.
 Is such and such pregnant?
 Is anybody in jail?
 Are they on drugs?
 Have they written new music?
 Have they come out with any new albums?
 How many home runs have they hit?
 And on and on it goes.
 They want to hear about this person who they idolize.

 The principle is there and it is so easily seen.
 I mean, they even go to the extent where they publish newsletters that contain the latest gossip about the one that they love, because they want to be kept informed.